duckdb/duckdb-web/docs/sql/data_types/numeric.md

 The data type `DECIMAL(WIDTH, SCALE)` (also available under the alias `NUMERIC(WIDTH, SCALE)`) represents an exact fixed-point decimal value.
 When creating a value of type `DECIMAL`, the `WIDTH` and `SCALE` can be specified to define which size of decimal values can be held in the field.
 The `WIDTH` field determines how many digits can be held, and the `scale` determines the amount of digits after the decimal point.
 For example, the type `DECIMAL(3, 2)` can fit the value `1.23`, but cannot fit the value `12.3` or the value `1.234`.
 The default `WIDTH` and `SCALE` is `DECIMAL(18, 3)`, if none are specified.

-Addition, subtraction, and multiplication of two fixed-point decimals returns another fixed-point decimal with the required `WIDTH` and `SCALE` to contain the exact result, or throws an error if the required width exceeds .
+Addition, subtraction, and multiplication of two fixed-point decimals returns another fixed-point decimal with the required `WIDTH` and `SCALE` to contain the exact result, or throws an error if the required `WIDTH` would exceed the maximal supported `WIDTH`, which is currently 38.

 Division of fixed-point decimals does not typically produce numbers with finite decimal expansion.
 Therefore, DuckDB uses approximate [floating-point arithmetic](#floating-point-types) for all divisions that involve fixed-point decimals and accordingly returns floating-point data types.